-Teacher:

-Date:

-Topic / grade level:

-Social Studies Standards/ TEKS:

-Lesson objective(s):

-By the end of this lesson students will be able to (SWBAT)?
+Teacher: Date: Topic / grade level: Social Studies Standards/ TEKS: Lesson objective(s): By the end of this lesson students will be able to (SWBAT)?
 ENGAGEMENT The hook - How will you engage the student in the lesson?

-The nook - How will you engage the student in the lesson?

-EXPLORATION

-How will you provide hands-on or relatable activities?

-EXPLANATION

-List higher order thinking (HOT) you will use to check for understanding.
+EXPLORATION How will you provide hands-on or relatable activities?
+EXPLANATION List higher order thinking (HOT) you will use to check for understanding.

-TV ADODATIVOV

 ELABORATION How does the information you researched relate to the students' community?
 How will you introduce new vocabulary concepts?